wcountiss/baseballpitch/Readme.txt

 Trend Feedback
 Player Analysis Kinetic Chain Chart
 Player Analysis Kinetic Force Chart

 ** screen hero meeting **
 comparison:stats- Elite text should be orange comparison:overview- remove the drop down filter
 Snap Shots: filter min width needs to be increased playerAnalysis:Trends - slant the dates on the charts
-                      - needs to display date for the selected bar(s) / tags
+                      - George wanted to know from Ben, "what is the default line chart?"

+BEN - owes us 5 images for joint kinetics

 End of Week 7
 Fix Firefox
 Player View
 Error Handling

 ** screen hero meeting **
-comparison:visual - tool tips to float a little higher team overview: 2 Moe F'in Awards to jam up there
+comparison:visual - tool tips to float a little higher for IPAD team overview: 2 More Awards are being added playerAnalysis:Trends - needs to display date for the
+                        selected bar(s) / tags comma delimited
+                        Expanding its functionality to create a Start / End grab that generates the chart on the bottom.

+playerAnalysis:Trends:Strength: Change the color of the Bar charts to match
+                                'Good', 'Ok', etc..

 SubTag Filter Snapshots
 SubTag Filter Trends